jkillingsworth/jkillingsworth.com/README.md

 This is the source repository for my personal website.

+## Repository

+You can clone the repository with the `--shallow-exclude` option to exclude the `gh-pages` branch:

+    git clone https://github.com/jkillingsworth/jkillingsworth.com.git --shallow-exclude=gh-pages

+The `gh-pages` branch is where the rendered files for the live website are stored.

 ## Toolchain

 The build the site, you'll need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
 Optionally, you may need to install some additional tools if you want to recreate the [LaTeX](https://www.latex-project.org/) output or compile the source code used to generate the charts and data that appear in some of the blog posts.